The Institutional Review Board members serve on a volunteer basis and are profiled below.

 Kelli R. Paquette, EdD (Wilmington University), professor and chairperson, Department of Professional Studies in Education

-Roberts has been a long-standing member of the IRB, including serving as chair from 2014-2023.
-She is currently the IRB’s Expedited Reviewer.
+Roberts has been a long-standing member of the IRB, including serving as chair from 2014 to 2023.
 Within the Department of Criminology and Criminal Justice, she teaches a variety of courses across the undergraduate and graduate levels.
 Her research interests include the study of violence and the use of the survey methodology with criminological samples.
 She may be contacted by email at jroberts@iup.edu or by phone at 724-357-5610.

-Mark Sloniger, PhD (University of Georgia), professor, Department of Kinesiology, Health, and Sport Science
+Mark Sloniger, PhD (University of Georgia), professor, Department of Allied and Public Health

-Mark Sloniger holds the position of professor of Exercise Science.
+Mark Sloniger holds the position of professor of exercise science.
 He completed his doctorate at the University of Georgia and a post-doctoral NIH Research Training Fellowship at Duke University Medical Center.
 Sloniger has been recognized as an American College of Sports Medicine Fellow as a result of his research accomplishments and service to the college.
 He is a past president of the Mid-Atlantic Regional Chapter of ACSM and maintains memberships within ACSM and the National Strength and Conditioning Association.
 He is certified by the NSCA as a strength and conditioning specialist.
-Sloniger serves the Department of Kinesiology, Health, and Sport Science through his work on various committees, which includes chairperson of the departmental Institutional Review Board for the Protection of Human Subjects.
+Sloniger serves the Department of Allied and Public Health through his work on various committees, which includes chairperson of the departmental Institutional Review Board for the Protection of Human Subjects.
 Additionally, he is director of the Human Performance Laboratory housed within the department.
 Sloniger can be reached by email at sloniger@iup.edu or by phone at 724-357-5508.